 Log on to the GA console.

-In the Basic Instance Configuration step, enter the name of the GA instance.
-After you configure the parameters, click Next.
+On the Basic Instance Configuration page, customize the GA instance name.
+After you complete the configuration, click Next.

 Parameter